nat-418/grimoire/README.md

 ![Checks badge](https://flat.badgen.net/github/checks/nat-418/grimoire/main)

-This is a collection of scripts I have written primarily for my own personal use, mostly written in Tcl.
+This is a collection of scripts I have written primarily for my own personal use.
+Feel free to borrow or improve them.

 ## Installing
 - To install the scripts, first run `$ tclsh ./src/take.tcl install`.